SModelS/smodels-utils/protomodels/README.rst

 This folder is all about combining different analyses, and finding the best combination.
 Including the artificial model builder.
+But: it all has moved.
+Most of the code went to SModelS:protomodels, the remainder is now in prototools.

 Random walker
 ^^^^^^^^^^^^^